 Judo is a global combat sport for athletes with a visual impairment and the only martial art on the Paralympic programme.

 Judo means the ‘gentle way‘, it is a full-on combat sport in which a false move or the slightest loss of concentration can result in defeat.
 Judo originated in Japan in the late 19th century, as an activity embracing physical, mental, educational and moral aspects.

 Judo has been a Paralympic sport since Seoul 1988, with the women's events being introduced at Athens 2004.
-Although competitors are given classifications based on the severity of their visual impairment ranging from B1 (total blindness) to B3 (weak vision), they are divided by weight rather than degree of impairment.
+Although competitors are given classifications based on the severity of their visual impairment ranging from B1 (total blindness) to B3 (weak vision), they are divided by weight rather than the degree of impairment.
 All the sight classes compete together and eye masks are not used.

 There are seven men's weight categories, from under 60kg to over 100kg; and six women's categories, from under 48kg to over 70kg.

 The objective of judo is to throw or takedown an opponent to the ground; subdue them with a pinning hold; or force them to submit with a joint lock or a choke.
-Athletes (known as judoka) face each other on a 10 x 10 metre mat and deploy a wide range of throwing and grappling techniques.
+Athletes (known as judoka) face each other on a 10m x 10m mat and deploy a wide range of throwing and grappling techniques.
 The highest score a judoka can earn is Ippon, it is the ultimate way to claim victory in the match and is the highest score in judo.
 After Ippon is scored, the match is over.
 A judgment of Ippon for a throwing technique puts the opponent on their back with strength, speed and control.
 If a throw or other technique is successfully executed but all the requirements for ippon are not met, waza-ari (a half-point) is awarded.
 Two waza-ari's in one match is the equivalent of Ippon.